 - The size of the membrane’s pores must be able to let water permeate but keep sodium and other contaminants at bay.
 A faulty membrane will make the filtration process ineffective.

-What Does Make Reverse Osmosis Very Effective and Popular?
+What Makes Reverse Osmosis Very Effective and Popular?

 Modern RO systems use an energy recovery device which means just half of the original input power is used because the rest comes from the power recovery.